slurpy-films/slurpcord-docs/classes/Bot.md

 **Arguments:**
 - `name` - The name of the command.
 - `action` - The function to execute when the command is called.
+It will be called with two arguments.
+The [message](https://github.com/slurpy-films/slurpcord-docs/tree/master/structures/Message.md), and the input the user provides.

 **Example:**
 ```javascript